Antidepressants for bipolar disorder: are they helpful?

 Prescribing antidepressants alone for bipolar disorder could actually increase manic episodes in patients.

-Antidepressants are often prescribed for bipolar disorder, partly because some people aren’t able to tolerate other treatments or don’t find them effective.
-In fact, until 2002, antidepressants were considered a first line of defense against bipolar depressive episodes.
+Antidepressants are drugs that are prescribed to treat depression.
+They’re also often used for bipolar disorder, partly because some people aren’t able to tolerate other treatments or don’t find them effective.

-Mental healthcare providers (HCPs) now recommend that antidepressant drugs be used only in conjunction with mood-stabilizing drugs like lithium.
-This combination helps to regulate mood swings and prevent switching—the drastic, sudden change from depression into mania, sometimes caused by taking an antidepressant medication by itself.
+Mental healthcare providers (HCPs) recommend that antidepressants be used only in combination with mood-stabilizing drugs, which are considered to be the gold standard of treatment.
+These include medications like lithium, valproate, quetiapine, and lamotrigine.
+Combining the drugs helps to regulate mood swings and prevent switching—the drastic, sudden change from depression into mania, possibly caused by taking an antidepressant medication by itself.

 Taking antidepressants safely